Elbhnasy/DataSciProjectsHub/Student Preformance/README.md

 ## Conclusion

-🗺️ Some interesting things from the above analysis :
+🗺️ Some interesting things from the analysis :
 - In terms of gender:
    - The male sex ratio is more than 10% more than females, demonstrating the current gender imbalance
    - Males tend to do better in math than female